Congratulations on your recent admission to the USC Thornton School of Music!

 USC Graduate Welcome Website

-Please visit the Graduate Welcome Website as soon as you can to learn more about the process to accept the offer of admission (“submit your statement of Intent”) and to find information on a variety of important topics including financial aid, housing, orientation, immunization requirements, tuition and fee payment methods, prior degree verification, and more.
+Please visit the Graduate Welcome Website to find information on a variety of important topics including financial aid, housing, orientation, immunization requirements, tuition and fee payment methods, prior degree verification, and more.

 Tuition and Fees

 Tuition and Fees for USC Thornton programs are different than most other programs at USC.
-The cost of attendance figures you find on the Financial Aid website and in your Financial Aid Summary may not accurately reflect the actual tuition and fees for your program.
-For the most accurate representation of the cost of your intended program of study, please refer to the tuition and fee estimates posted on the Thornton website. (scroll to the bottom of the page to “tuition and fee estimates”)
+Please be aware that the cost of attendance figures you find on the Financial Aid website and in your Financial Aid Summary may not accurately reflect the actual tuition and fees for your program.
+In particular, MM and DMA students in Jazz and Classical Performance, Music Teaching and Learning, Early Music, Choral and Sacred Music, and Music Composition should note that the most accurate representation of tuition and fees for Thornton Graduate Students can be found on our website.
+Please refer to the tuition and fee estimates posted on the Thornton website for the most accurate information. (scroll to the bottom of the page to “tuition and fee estimates”)

 Financial Aid